pnopjp/sdb2aztbl/README.md

 If the value of the Attribute FirstName of SimpleDB was ** PNOP **, PartitionKey similar to the following is generated.

     "Azure_ACBB16CA-E78D-3B13-041-3CD2-8CC57221_PNOP_0"

+### About `partitionKey` and `rowKey` padding

+If RowKey and PartitionKey is numeric, Zero Padding of digits that you specify is possible.

+            "PartitionKey" : {
+                "Value" : "%$Identity%",
+                "Padding" : "10"
+            },

+PartitionKey similar to the following is generated.

+    "0000000001"

 ### About `type` key